 There is broad consensus within the community of climate scientists that the impacts of global warming, including rising seas, are accelerating.
-Carbon dioxide (CO2) from combustion of fossil fuels-of which the Appellants' products are a primary source-are the largest single contributor to this warming.
+Carbon dioxide (CO2) from combustion of fossil fuels-of which the Defendant-Appellant oil companies' products are a primary source-are the largest single contributor to this warming.
 Global warming has produced a well-documented rise in the world's sea levels through thermal expansion of ocean water, the melting of mountain glaciers, and losses of ice from the Greenland and Antarctic ice sheets.

-The coastal communities that filed these lawsuits are facing the daunting and expensive challenge of protecting their citizens and their infrastructure - roads, bridges, airports, rail lines, port facilities, sewage treatments systems, drinking water supply systems, storm drainage systems, and public utilities-from these rising sea levels now and for decades to come.
+The coastal cities that filed these lawsuits are facing the daunting and expensive challenge of protecting their citizens and their infrastructure - roads, bridges, airports, rail lines, port facilities, sewage treatments systems, drinking water supply systems, storm drainage systems, and public utilities-from these rising sea levels now and for decades to come.

-Even if there were huge reductions in fossil fuel use and reduced CO2 emissions, global mean temperatures and sea levels will continue to rise because a substantial fraction of these greenhouse gases will persist in the atmosphere beyond the end of this century.
+Even if there were huge reductions in fossil fuel use and CO_2 emissions, the ocean will continue to rise because of the slow nature of the processes governing sea level rise.

-Despite the recent United Nations Paris Agreement, by which 195 governments agreed to reduce global emissions in order to keep global warming from progressing to dangerous levels, CO2 emissions grew to record levels in 2017 (1.6% increase) and were projected to grow again in 2018 (between 1.8% to 3.7% projected increase).
-1 Continued production, marketing, and combustion of fossil fuels on this high emission path would probably result in at least 2 feet of mean global sea-level rise by the end of the century, and there is a small but very real possibility that collapse of parts of the Antarctic ice sheet could result in 10 feet of sea level rise in the San Francisco Bay Area by the year 2100.3 Even the most aggressive emissions reduction scenarios contemplated by any recognized international or national authority would result in at
+Despite the recent United Nations Paris Agreement, by which 195 governments agreed to reduce global emissions in order to keep global warming from progressing to dangerous levels, global CO2 emissions grew to record levels in 2017 (1.6% increase) and were projected to grow again in 2018 (between 1.8% to 3.7% projected increase).1 Continued production, marketing, and combustion of fossil fuels on this high emission path would likely result in at least 2 feet of mean global sea-level rise by the end of the century2, and there is a small but very real possibility that collapse of parts of the Antarctic ice sheet could result in 10 feet of sea level rise in the San Francisco Bay Area by the year 2100.3 Even the most aggressive emissions reduction scenarios contemplated by any recognized international or national authority would result in at least one foot of mean global sea level rise this century^{4,5}, and these scenarios are generally recognized as well beyond the reach of current policies.

-&lt;sup>1 Le Quéré, C., et al., "Global Carbon Budget 2018", Earth System Science Data, 10, 405-448 (2018).
+1 Le Quéré, C., et al., "Global Carbon Budget 2018", Earth System Science Data, 10, 405-448 (2018).